lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/practicals/01_Assembly_using_velvet.md

 ####Setting *cov_cutoff*

 You can also clean up the graph by removing low-frequency nodes from the *de Bruijn* graph using the `cov_cutoff` parameter.
-This will often result in better assemblies, but setting the cut-off too high will also result in losing bases.
+Low-frequency nodes can result from sequencing errors, or from parts of the genome with very little sequencing coverage.
+Removing them will often result in better assemblies, but setting the cut-off too high will also result in losing useful parts of the assembly.
 Using the histogram from previously, estimate a good value for `cov_cutoff`.

 ```
 velvetg ASM_NAME -exp_cov YOUR_VALUE -cov_cutoff YOUR_VALUE